 Crinum have flowers with six tepals (3 sepals and 3 petals which are undifferentiated – a typical lily feature).
 In this species, the flowers are carried in dense umbel-like clusters (resembling Agapanthus), of up to 25 on stems (scapes) to 150 cm tall.
 Individual blooms are 10 centimetres across and perfumed, white in colour, with stamens also long and conspicuous.
 Flowering extends from November to March.

 The fruit is a capsule, somewhat rounded and several centimetres long.

 An easy plant to grow.
 It does best on a sandy free-draining soil with adequate water but may tolerate heavier soils.
 Plant in a semi-shaded position for best results and give some room to spread.

-Crinum pedunculatum could be cultivated under established trees, in full sun or in containers.
+Crinum pedunculatum could be cultivated under established trees or in containers.